 (Download our Terms & Conditions as pdf.)

-Leopold Meijnen Oosterbaan advocaten, a firm of independent law practices, based in Amsterdam and hereinafter called “the firm” consists of the corporation Leopold Law Office B.V., the natural person Q.J.A.
-Meijnen, and the corporation O.D.
+Leopold Meijnen Oosterbaan advocaten, a firm of independent law practices, based in Amsterdam and hereinafter called “the firm” consists of the corporation Leopold Law Office B.V., the corporation Q.J.A.
+Meijnen advocatuur B.V., and the corporation O.D.
 Oosterbaan B.V., who each run their own law practice at their own expense and risk.

 2.1 All assignments are exclusively given to and accepted by the practicing attorney, after which the agreement of the assignment is then established.